deepseaelkfish/HermitCrabsArePrettyCool/README.md

 Climb: Up and Down D-Pad
 Jump/Select: A Button

+Notes
-Note: At this time, the game does not support analogue stick movement.
+At this time, the game does not support analogue stick movement.
+All controllers should be powered on and connected to the PC before starting the game.

 Game created by DeepSeaElkFish, August 2014